Convert an existing appliance agent to Direct-to-Cloud (D2C)

 6. Install the Direct-to-Cloud agent on the protected system.
 The agent installer should present the parameter configuration screen during installation with the server field grayed out and not available to be selected.
 For full details on installation, see the Direct-to-Cloud Quick Start Guide

-Important Note: The Direct-to-Cloud agent installation file contains a specially formatted name, including an installation token that identifies which client the agent is being installed for.
+Important: The Direct-to-Cloud agent installation file contains a specially formatted name, including an installation token that identifies which client the agent is being installed for.
 Do not rename the agent installation file when downloading it from the vault.

 7. Verify that the protected system is registered in the Axcient Cloud: